 Watch: Thomas Müller on Bayern's Road Runner

 Don't just take Müller's word for it.
-Davies took the habitual honour of being the fastest player on the pitch and hit a club record of 22.6mph/36.37km/h in 2021/22, whilst making the most sprints across the division (515 in just the first half of the season), as well as attempting (36) and winning (19) the most tackles.
+Davies takes the habitual honour of being the fastest player on the pitch and hit a club record of 22.6mph/36.37km/h in 2021/22, whilst making the most sprints across the division (515 in just the first half of the season), as well as attempting (30) and winning (16) the most tackles.

-Being on the ball 84 times – more than all but three of his teammates – shows that Davies is not too far off the mark in terms of his positioning either, despite being an area marked for self-improvement.
+Being on the ball an average of 81.3 times – more than all but three of his teammates – shows that Davies is not too far off the mark in terms of his positioning either, despite being an area marked for self-improvement.

 "Obviously being a young player I get caught out of position a lot and I'm happy to have the speed I have," said the Canadian.
 "That's a factor in my game that I use very well, but I think over the years going forward with this team I will definitely learn more about my position, better positioning so it doesn't look like I'm out of position just running back as fast as I can to catch up."